solsticedhiver/flarte/README.md

 ## TODO:

 - settings dialog/route
+- make it usable on android tablet/phone?
-- add france.tv and other network ?
+- add france.tv and other network?